Introduction

 Data Sources

-Ultimate Forms can work with any database type and with web services.
+Ultimate Forms can work with any database type, REST APIs and a variety of 3rd party applications.

 InfoPath can only work with MS SQL and web services.